BjoernBinaer/GenericParameters/README.md

 ## Build Instructions

+Since this is a header-only library, the build is only required for the tests.

 This project is based on [CMake](https://cmake.org/).
 Simply generate project, Makefiles, etc. using [CMake](https://cmake.org/) and compile the project with the compiler of your choice.
 The code was tested with the following configurations:
 - Windows 10 64-bit, CMake 3.7, Visual Studio 2015 & 2017